 Call our Revenue Assurance division at 407-384-4019

 Identity theft happens when someone steals your personal information and uses it without your permission.
-For identity theft information, helpful tips, and appropriate forms, you should visit the Federal Trade Commission’s website at www.ftc.gov/idtheft or call 1-877-438-4338.
-You may also visit the Florida Office of the Attorney General’s website at www.myfloridalegal.com/identitytheft or call the Fraud Hotline at 1-866-966-7226.
+For identity theft information, helpful tips, and appropriate forms, you should visit the Federal Trade Commission’s website at www.identitytheft.gov. or call 1-877-438-4338.
+You may also visit the Florida Office of the Attorney General’s website at https://www.myfloridalegal.com/consumer-protection/how-to-protect-yourself-identity-theft

 If you are a victim of identity theft for an OUC account that you did not create, you should complete and notarize the Identity Theft Victim’s Complaint and Affidavit issued by the Federal Trade Commission, contact your local police department or sheriff’s office to file a report, and obtain a copy of the police report.
 Please contact us at firstname.lastname@example.org or call us at 407-423-9018 to report the identity theft for the OUC account that you did not authorize nor create.
 Please be ready to provide a copy of the completed and notarized Identity Theft Affidavit, a copy of the police report, and proper identification.